orbitalhybridization/MouseTracker/README.md

 # MouseTracker
-A tracking program for live recording and heatmapping of freely-moving mouse nose location and sniff signal
+A computer-vision-based tracking package for live recording and heatmapping of freely-moving mouse location.
+MouseTracker also acquires and analyzes sniff signal using thermistors attached to the mice.
-_Goal: to make a simple, usable GUI for location and sniff data acquisition and processing.

 Written: Ian Jackson (Contact: orbitalhybridization@gmail.com)